christianandredietrich/iOS-SDK/advanced.md

 This property sets the background color.

-If this value isnil, the background color will be rendered in the default content defined value or transparent if it is not defined.
+If this value is nil, the background color will be rendered in the default content defined value or transparent if it is not defined.

 #### - (CGFloat) backgroundColorOpacity [read], [write], [nonatomic], [assign]